Royal Stables (Netherlands)

-The Royal Stables (Dutch: Koninklijke Stallen) is a collection of equestrian stables of the Dutch Royal Family, the House of Orange-Nassau.
-It is a Rijksmonumental building that is part of the royal Palace grounds located in the city center of The Hague in the Netherlands.
+The Royal Stables (Dutch: Koninklijke Stallen) is a collection of equestrian stables of the Dutch royal family, the House of Orange-Nassau.
+It is a Rijksmonumental building that is part of the royal palace grounds located in the city center of The Hague in the Netherlands.
 The Noordeinde Palace and the Palace Gardens are also part of this same palace complex.
 The Noordeinde Palace and its grounds are the official workplace of the Dutch King Willem-Alexander.

 The organising organ working at the Royal Stables, the Crown Equerry (Dutch: Koninklijk Staldepartement), is responsible for the care of the transportation modes of the Dutch Royal House and Officers of the Royal Household.

 Building

 The eclectic-renaissance building is designed by Dutch architect Hugo Pieter Vogel based on the older designs of L.H.
 Eberson and J.P.C.
-Swijser, and was build around 1876-1879.
+Swijser, and was built around 1876–1879.

-The building consists of the horse stables, where the royals horses are residing.
+The building consists of the horse stables, where the royal horses are residing.
 Furthermore, the personal horses of the royal family are residing in the Royal Stables building as well.
-There are indoor and outdoor horseback riding arenas to practice and paddocks for the horse’s leisure time.
+There are indoor and outdoor horseback riding arenas to practice, and paddocks for the horses’ leisure time.
 Furthermore, several carriage houses are located in the building, which houses the Golden Coach and Glass Coach, among others.
 One part of the building holds a carriage exhibition with an extensive display of (historical) royal carriages and other associated items.
 The building is only open to the public during specific days of the year.

 Crown Equerry

 The Stables is an official working part of the palace, where horses and people work on a daily basis, and where carriages and cars are in daily use supporting the work of the King as head of state.
-The Stables forms part of the Civil Household and is headed by the Crown Equerry, who is responsible for organising the royal procession for Prinsjesdag (the annually state opening of parliament) and other public occasions.
+The Stables forms part of the Civil Household and is headed by the Crown Equerry, who is responsible for organising the royal procession for Prinsjesdag (the annual state opening of parliament) and other public occasions.
 Furthermore, the Crown Equerry is responsible for the transport of all members of the Royal House and Officers of the Royal Household.
-In these modern times, this means that the Crown Equerry cares for the royal limousines and the royal motor coach, as well as the royal horses, carriages and coaches belonging to the Crown.
+In these modern times, this means that the Crown Equerry cares for the royal limousines and the royal motor coach, as well as the royal horses, carriages, and coaches belonging to the Crown.

-The Crown Equerry was established in 1815 by king Willem I. Since 1878, the Crown Equerry is located in the Royal Stables at the grounds of the Noordeinde Palace in the city center of The Hague.
+The Crown Equerry was established in 1815 by King William I. Since 1878, the Crown Equerry is located in the Royal Stables at the grounds of the Noordeinde Palace in the city center of The Hague.